nomnel/whq/spec.md

 - Description: Prints the absolute path to the repository’s worktrees root under `WHQ_ROOT`: `repo_whq_root`.

+## whq version

+- Synopsis: `whq version`
+- Description: Prints the CLI version string to stdout.
+The default build value is `v0.0.2` and can be overridden at build time via `-ldflags "-X main.version=<value>"`.
+- Output: Version string only (no prefix text), with a trailing newline.
+- Errors:
+  - Any arguments present: print `Usage: whq version` and exit non-zero.

 ## whq help

 - Synopsis: `whq help`